jnapeloni/sneaker-resale-analysis/docs/results.md

 <img src="images/Cluster_Boxes.png" alt="drawing" width="800"/>

 These boxplots display the distribution of the `lowestAsk`, `AvgDSPrice`, and `lastSale` variables between each of the four clusters.
 For all three variables (boxplots), the median values, as well as the interquartile ranges, are signfiicantly different from one another.
+In all three plots, cluster 1 is associated with the lowest value of the y-variable, followed by cluster 2, cluster 3, and cluster 4 is associated with the largest values of the y-variable.
 This further illustrates that these three variables (that largely contribute to the first principal component) are significant in determining the cluster assignment for this data.